Formal symplectic realizations: General results

 yields an \emph{induced realization in Darboux form}.
-In \cite{CDW1987}, a symplectic realization is called \emph{strict} when the realization map admits a global Lagrangian section.
 By the Lagrangian embedding theorem, strict realizations always admit global Darboux frames.

-For completeness, we now show that, for each $\e$, there is a natural global Darboux frame for $\omega_{V,\e}$ attached to the given data $(M,\pi,V)$. \begin{prop} Let $(M,\pi)$ be a Poisson manifold and $V$ a Poisson spray.
+Going back to our family of symplectic forms $\omega_{V,\e}$, we observe that they are exact for all $\e$ and that $\omega_{V,\e=0}=\omega_{0}$.
+For completeness, we now show that, for each $\e$, there is a natural global Darboux frame for $\omega_{V,\e}$ attached to the given data $(M,\pi,V)$ coming from a Moser-type argument. \begin{prop} Let $(M,\pi)$ be a Poisson manifold and $V$ a Poisson spray.
 Consider the ($\e$-dependent) vector field $X_{\e}^{V}$ on $U(V)_{1}$ defined by

 Then, there exists an open neighborhood $W\subset U(V)_{1}\subset T^{*}M$ of the zero section such that the flow $\Phi_{V,\e}$ of $X_{\e}^{V}$ is defined on $W$ for $\e\in[0,1]$ and $\Phi_{V,\e}^{*}\omega_{V,\e}=\omega_{0}$ for all $\e\in[0,1]$.\end{prop} \begin{proof} Notice that the forms $\omega_{V,\e}$ and $\theta_{V,\e}$ are well defined on $U(V)_{1}$ for all $\e\in[0,1]$ and that they define a smooth $\e$-family of differential forms on $U(V)_{1}$.
 The vector field $X_{\e}^{V}$ defined in eq. \eqref{eq:symplecto} satisfies $X_{\e}^{V}|_{0^{T^{*}M}}=0$ for all $\e$ since, when evaluated at points of the zero section, $\theta_{V,\e}|_{0^{T^{*}M}}=0 \forall\e$.
 Then, there exists an open neighborhood $W\subset U(V)_{1}$ on which the flow $\Phi_{V,\e}$ is defined for $\e\in[0,1]$.
 Finally, a standard computation shows that